0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

             invalidTxMeter.Mark(1)
             continue
         }
-        // Accumulate all unknown transactions for deeper processing news = append(news, tx)
+        news = append(news, tx)
     }
     if len(news) == 0 {
         return errs
     }
+    pool.mu.Lock()

-    // Process all the new transaction and merge any errors into the original slice pool.mu.Lock() newErrs, dirtyAddrs := pool.addTxsLocked(news, local) pool.mu.Unlock()
+    newErrs, dirtyAddrs := pool.addTxsLocked(news, local)
+    pool.mu.Unlock()